vc64web/virtualc64web/README.md

-# virtualC64 web edition
+# virtualC64 web edition ( vc64web )

 ![alt Logo](http://www.dirkwhoffmann.de/software/images/banner-vcweb3.jpg)

 ## info
-this project aims to build a fancy, cool and stylish version of dirks VirtualC64 emulator with pure HTML5 techniques for desktop browsers and touch devices like phones and tablets ...
+vc64web uses pure HTML5 techniques and is runnable on modern desktop browsers and also on web browsers for touch devices like phones and tablets ...

+it supports PWA standard which gives it the appearance of an nearly native app e.g. runs offline, no browser addressbar and so on  ... to install it nativley as a PWA on iOS devices for example -> save it to homescreen

-The base is a copy of virtualC64 without its usual mac GUI in v3.4b1 master branch March 3 2020 latest commit point fe1629c
+The emulation core is a copy of virtualC64 without its usual mac GUI in v3.4b1 master branch March 3 2020 latest commit point fe1629c

+some highlighted features:
+* supports external gamecontroller
+* supports touch device as joystick
+* free definable action buttons with own javascript action scripts for creating bot controller support (e.g. aimbots, auto defense bot, etc...)
+* snaphot saving to the local browser web storage ...
+* supports an online interface to the csdb.dk
+* supports multivolumne titles in zip archives

 ## start up VirtualC64Web right now in your browser